-Peanut butter energy balls are one of my all-time favorite snacks.
+This clean eating snack is an all time favorite.
+Peanut butter energy balls are actually a family favorite of all the great clean eating snacks.
 You just have to be careful not to eat them all at once.
 This energy balls recipe is actually for chocolate peanut butter energy balls, which in my opinion is even better.
 Who doesn’t love chocolate?
 Whoever decided to combine peanut butter and chocolate way back when was a dang genius!
 But, at least now we know a bit more about what’s healthy and can make wiser decisions when it comes to our sweet treats.

 Disclosure: This chocolate peanut butter energy balls recipe post contains affiliate links for your convenience.
 Click here for my full disclosure policy.

 Healthy Clean Eating Snack – Chocolate Peanut Butter Energy Balls Recipe

 What You Will Need (Full Printable Recipe Available Below)

 - 1 scoop Vegan Vanilla Protein Powder (this is the version that I use and Love: HERE)

 - 1.5 Tbsp Raw Cacao powder (this is the one that I use and Love: HERE)

 - 1/4 cup Natural Peanut Butter + 1 Tbsp Peanut Butter (You can sub with almond butter if you prefer)

 - 1 Tbsp Almond Milk (store bought or make your own almond milk)